Name

 PIT1.
 Some of the configuration options related to the system clock,

-for example CYGNUM_HAL_RTC_PERIOD
+for example CYGNUM_HAL_RTC_PERIOD, are actually

 contained in the platform HAL rather than the processor HAL.
 These